-Maybe the corporate life isn’t for you.
+Maybe corporate life isn’t for you.
 Perhaps something a bit more entrepreneurial would be better suited to your lifestyle.
 If you suspect this is the case, the time immediately after college is ideal for exploring potential options, as investors often look at a college degree as a good measure of a good investment.
-To get the brainstorming started, check out these bankable ideas for the outdoor entrepreneur.

 Grab a part-time job.

-You don’t need to harbor desires of being a teacher to benefit from spending a little time teaching English abroad.
-Because English has become the official language of business and tourism, people all over the world are investing in their English language skills.
+You don’t need to harbor a desire to be a teacher to benefit from spending a little time teaching English abroad.
+Because English has become the official language of business and tourism, people worldwide are investing in their English language skills.
 Options for teachers vary from country to country and from program to program.
 If teaching English in a Japanese school appeals to you, check out opportunities available through the Jet Program.
-Spain offers a similar program which provides native English speakers with translation jobs in exchange for monthly stipends.
-Go Abroad is another great resource for finding jobs teaching English throughout the world.
+Spain offers a similar program that provides native English speakers with translation jobs in exchange for monthly stipends.
+Go Abroad is another great resource for finding jobs teaching English worldwide.

 There are lots of jobs to be had on any college campus, and universities love to hire their own graduates.
 If you’re settled into the local community, consider working a part-time or full-time job right there at your alma mater.
-Offices to check out include admissions, financial aid, the department in which you majored, student services, or alumni relations.
+Offices to check out include admissions, financial aid, the department you majored in, student services, or alumni relations.
 Consider, too, that working for your college could lead to potential benefits such as free classes or money towards a master’s degree.

-You might not be ready for the workforce, or even know exactly what it is you want to do, but you can still move forward towards your intended goals by obtaining any industry certifications that would boost your resume or ensure a higher starting salary.
-A former professor or your university career counselor would be a great resource for finding out exactly which certifications would benefit you.
-If you majored in a field related to technology, perhaps certifications in cloud computing or networking would be worth your while.
+You might not be ready for the workforce or even know exactly what it is you want to do.
+However, you can still move forward toward your intended goals by obtaining any industry certifications that would boost your resume or ensure a higher starting salary.
+A former professor or your university career counselor would be a great resource for determining which certifications would benefit you.
+If you majored in a technology-related field, perhaps certifications in cloud computing or networking would be worth your while.
 If you majored in education, check into local CPR certification classes.